These Days are Gone

 As it happens more often than I’d like to admit, I woke up feeling melancholic about the past.
 About my childhood and about the life that used to be.
-I am certain many feel the same way especially now when we are bombarded, and I mean it literally, with bad news, sad news, frustrating news and even news that infuriate us.
+I am certain many feel the same way, especially now when we are bombarded with bad news, sad news, frustrating news, and even news that infuriate us.
 So I share my new poem about days gone by.
 I hope you like it.

 Gone are the days of wire